 RECIPE: Fastenwähe, from Helvetic Kitchen.

 Where to buy: During Basel’s Fasnacht celebration or at some bakeries and supermarkets in Basel throughout the year.

 The Hefegugelhopf is a yeasted, fluted cake with a hole in the middle.
 Bakeries often decorate them with whole or sliced almonds and a heavy coating of powdered sugar.
 They have strong roots in the Alsace region of France, across the border from Basel.
-The earliest mention of this type of cake in German-speaking Switzerland is found in a cookbook from the late 17th century.
 More like a sweet loaf of bread than an American-style Bundt cake, the Hefegugelhopf is one of my favorite baked goods in Switzerland.

 You can find small buns filled with chocolate chunks throughout Switzerland, but the Schoggiweggli has a strong connection with Basel.
 Developed in 1975 by Anton Bachmann of Confiserie Bachmann, this has become a popular bread at many bakeries and supermarkets in the city.
 These sweet buns have distinctive cuts on the top, as if to reveal the chocolate surprises hidden inside the rolls.
 They are lovely for breakfast or an afternoon snack.

 RECIPE: Basel Schoggiweggli – A Breakfast Bread with Chocolate Chunks, Mindy Qs